Pregnant in College — Impossible, or Perfect Timing?

 - Ask your Student Union Welfare Officer for financial advice.

-- Your Enrolment Services Advisor is another helpful point of contact.
+- Your Enrollment Services Advisor is another helpful point of contact.

 - The on-campus food bank provides emergency food relief and personal hygiene supplies to students.